Published: August 2022

-This summary, alongside this interactive microsite, will help you understand and identify the initiatives most relevant for your boards.
+This summary, alongside this interactive online tool, will help you understand and identify the initiatives most relevant to the company boards you sit on.

 Climate targets, supported by a robust delivery plan, are an important part of a business’s decarbonisation strategy.
 Effective climate disclosure, using appropriate reporting frameworks and standards, provides stakeholders with comparable and reliable information to make informed decisions.
 Climate targets and disclosures often need to be considered within a broader sustainability or ESG context.
 The World Economic Forum 2020 White Paper ‘Measuring Stakeholder Capitalism’ highlights that aligning with the UN Sustainable Development Goals (SDGs) will help create long-term sustainable value, while driving positive outcomes for business, the economy, society and the planet.